 Voltage Ride Through, as specified in Section 3.1.5.4 and 3.1.5.5.

 System Strength Test similar to Section 3.1.5.8.
-Note: A proposed method to conduct this test is included in Section 3.1.5.8, however other methods can be used so long as they provide comparable results.

 Voltage Angle Step Test as in Section 3.1.5.9.

 Subsynchronous Test: Perform a frequency scan sweep to measure the subsynchronous impedance as seen looking into the inverter over the range 5 to 55 Hz in 1 Hz increments.
 This test is generally conducted by adding a small voltage perturbation of variable frequency superimposed on the fundamental (60 Hz) voltage, and measuring the complex impedance as seen looking into the inverter.
 The results should be provided both as a plot and as a table and should display Resistance and Reactance plotted over 5 to 55 Hz.
 Values should be in per-unit on the inverter MVA base.
 This test should be conducted under the following conditions: Strong system (short circuit ratio = 10), unity power factor, Weak System Lagging (short circuit ratio = 1.5, 0.95 lagging power factor), and Weak System Leading (short circuit ratio = 1.5, 0.95 leading power factor).